RichardKameri/SPICE/README.md

 Class Imbalance: While evaluating the models, it's evident that there is some class imbalance, especially for the neutral class (label 0), which had very few instances.
 This can impact the model's ability to correctly predict this class.

 Model Selection: It's important to choose a model that aligns with the specific goals of the sentiment analysis task.
-In this case, Logistic Regression proved to be effective, but other models like Decision Trees, Random Forest, Support Vector Machines (SVM), and XGBoost were also explored.
+In this case, Logistic Regression proved to be effective, but other models like Decision Trees, Random Forest, Support Vector Machines (SVM),

 Model Improvement: Different models were used to check for potential improvements in performance.
-For example, Random Forest and XGBoost were used to address potential weaknesses in Decision Trees, and SVM was used as another classification approach.
+For example, Random Forest was used to address potential weaknesses in Decision Trees, and SVM was used as another classification approach.

 Interpretability vs. Complexity: Decision Trees and Logistic Regression are relatively interpretable models, which makes it easier to understand how they arrive at their predictions.
-On the other hand, models like Random Forest and XGBoost are more complex ensemble methods that might achieve higher accuracy but are harder to interpret.
+On the other hand, models like Random Forest

 Next Steps Further improvements can be explored by tuning hyperparameters, experimenting with different text preprocessing techniques, and potentially incorporating more advanced models or neural networks.
 Recommendations Regular Feedback Collection: Establish a system for collecting continuous feedback from passengers, both during and after their travel experience.
 This can provide valuable insights into areas that need improvement and help in addressing issues promptly.